Published Papers

 Working Papers

-This paper extends the growing deep learning based literature on solving equilibrium economic models and introduces Active Learning Inspired Equilibrium Nets (ALIENs).
-The method is particularly tailored for continuous-time models involving high-dimensional state spaces, aggregate shocks, and nonlinear dynamics.
-ALIENs extend the deep learning methods to include time-stepping and active learning to transform non-linear problems into sequences of contraction mappings, ensuring stability and convergence.
-Active learning prioritizes computational efforts in economically significant regions of the state space, improving accuracy.
-The proposed methodology is validated across a few applications, from infinite-horizon heterogeneous agent models with free boundaries to high-dimensional asset pricing models.
+This paper builds ALIENs (Active Learning Inspired Equilibrium Nets), that extend deep-learning methods for solving continuous-time equilibrium models with high-dimensional states, aggregate shocks, and nonlinear dynamics.
+The approach combines time-stepping with active learning to turn nonlinear problems into sequences of contraction mappings, improving stability and convergence.
+By focusing computation on economically important regions of the state space, ALIENs increase accuracy and efficiency.
+The method is validated across applications ranging from heterogeneous-agent models with free boundaries to high-dimensional asset-pricing models.
 Additionally, the paper introduces Deep-Macrofin+, a numerical library that facilitates the implementation of these techniques for researchers.

 Financial recessions are typically characterized by a large risk premium and a slow recovery.
 However, macro-finance models have trouble quantitatively explaining these empirical features, especially when they are calibrated to simultaneously match both the observed unconditional and conditional macroeconomic and asset pricing moments.
 In this paper, I build a macro-finance model that quantitatively explains the salient features of a financial crisis, such as a large drop in output, a spike in the risk premium, reduced financial intermediation, and a long duration of economic distress.
 The model has leveraged intermediaries with stochastic productivity and a state-dependent exit rate that governs the transition into and out of a crisis.
 A model without these two features suffers from a trade-off between the amplification and persistence of crisis.
 I show that my model resolves this tension and generates realistic crisis dynamics.